Aromanian language: Future tense

 The future tense is formed using an auxiliary invariable particle "u" or "va" and the subjunctive mood.
+In Romanian, declension of the future particle plus an infinitive is used.

 Pluperfect

-Whereas in Romanian the pluperfect (past perfect) is formed synthetically (as in literary Portuguese), Aromanian uses a periphrastic construction with the auxiliary verb am (have) as the imperfect (aviam) and the past participle, as in Spanish and French, except that French replaces avoir (have) with être (be) for some intransitive verbs.
+Whereas in standard Romanian the pluperfect (past perfect) is formed synthetically (as in literary Portuguese), Aromanian uses a periphrastic construction with the auxiliary verb am (have) as the imperfect (aviam) and the past participle, as in Spanish and French, except that French replaces avoir (have) with être (be) for some intransitive verbs.
 Aromanian shares this feature with Meglenian as well as other languages in the Balkan language area.

 Only the auxiliary verb inflects according to number and person (aviam, aviai, avia, aviamu, aviatu, avia), whereas the past participle does not change.

 Gerund

 The Aromanian gerund is applied to some verbs, but not all.
 These verbs are: